FRENCH STYLE CALIFORNIA WINES

 Our personal goal is to make French style wines with the power of high-quality California fruit that, by design, do not need to be aged but will actually continue to improve for seven to ten years as their flavor profiles mature.

-To manage this varietal/terroir aspect as perfectly as possible we farm and manage over a dozen different vineyard sites incorporating more than forty vineyard blocks each planted to ensure each rootstock and clonal variety is grown in the best place in the correct way.
+To manage this varietal/terroir aspect as perfectly as possible we farm and manage over twenty different vineyard sites incorporating dozens of vineyard blocks each planted to ensure each rootstock and clonal variety is grown in the best place in the correct way.

 Each vineyard block is designed to be individually farmed for our chosen variety in accordance with the site terroir.
 This includes its trellis system, cover crop, irrigation, canopy management, fruit yield and harvest time.